rcreecy/ryancreecy/_posts/2019-10-28-xrdp-on-mac.markdown

 # Note about encryption
 xRDP comes with a standard x509 2048bit RSA key/cert pair.
 I highly encourage following their simple documentation to replace them with your own.
-I simply replace the current ones in `/etc/xrdp/` with my own, after renaming them to add a .bak extension.
-This prevents having to path out in the xrdp.ini (Since it appears to only honor certs and keys in the same directory anyways)
+I simply replace the current ones in `/etc/xrdp/` with my own, after renaming them to add a .bak extension with a self-signed 4096bit certificate.
+This prevents having to path out in the xrdp.ini (Since it appears to only honor certs and keys in the same directory anyways).
+The golden rule is, if an application provides you a certificate but allows you to substitute your own - DO IT.

 https://github.com/neutrinolabs/xrdp/wiki/TLS-security-layer

-## Good luck, and I hope this tutorial helps!
+# Final words
+There is very little current documentation on doing this.
+The layout/tutorial here is what I found works for me, and I have tried it on a few systems.
+It is not very scalable, but I think that weighs into why this isn't documented out much anyways.
+This is something you may have in a small lab, but not a production or enterprise environment.
+But it is cool, and for the right use-case, fantastic!